spinningarrow/lab/README.md

 # Lab

-This is where I experiment and learn with new things.
-Each folder is a distinct project.
-Since these are mostly for playing around, things may be incomplete.
+This repository is a collection of projects for things I'm learning or experimenting with.
+More information can be found in the `README` files inside each project.

+Here be dragons.